leobauza/react-ssr/BLOGPOST.md

 ## The Server

 [Express](https://expressjs.com/) is a fast way to get a Node.js app running.
 The server's job is to take the `Counter` component, convert it to html, and render it for the client-side code to take over control.
-Here is all the code needed to set up the server with comments.
+Here is all the code needed to set up the server.

 ```js
 import express from 'express'